Bhagatsakshi/Javascript/README.md

 # Javascript
-Tutorial of complete javascript from Basic to Advance wuth projects
+Tutorial of complete javascript from Basic to Advance with projects